NN-Chowdh/Justice-Centered-Data-Design/src/02-Why-Stats/02-data-humanity.md

 **Question**: Why did Guyan write this book?
 What was his exigence?

-Kevin Guyan wrote this book because of his experiences and observations while working as a researcher in the higher education sector.
+**Answer**: Kevin Guyan wrote this book because of his experiences and observations while working as a researcher in the higher education sector.
 He felt there was an urgent need to address a few key issues he encountered:
 - He wanted to clear up misunderstandings about data on LGBTQ staff and students.
 - He observed that some groups were using misinformation and fear to "weaponize" data about gender, sex, and sexuality to reduce the rights of LGBTQ people.
 - He was frustrated that people often didn't understand data well and only focused on simple, headline numbers, missing the deeper context.